 The membership, areas of interest and expertise of these groups are not mutually exclusive, and collaborative research occurs frequently between them, together with other Schools/Departments in the University and with national and international partners.

-The results of the Research Excellence Framework 2014 can be found here.
-Of the research assessed in the School of Mathematics, Computer Science and Engineering, we are proud to have achieved 5th place for Research Intensity metric in Computer Science and Informatics Unit of Assessment in the North-West, in the 2014 Research Excellence Framework (REF); and 100% of our research outputs have been rated internationally excellent or internationally significant.
+Of the research assessed in the School of Mathematics, Computer Science and Engineering, we are proud to have achieved 5th place for Research Intensity metric in Computer Science and Informatics Unit of Assessment in the North-West, in the Research Excellence Framework 2014 (REF); and 100% of our research outputs have been rated internationally excellent or internationally significant.
 As a highly research active School, with particular expertise in the area of ‘Computational Mathematics’, 87.5% of the staff contributed to the REF 2014 assessment exercise.

-The submission deadline for Research Excellence Framework 2021 was 31st March 2021.
-The results will be announced in April 2022.
+The submission deadline for Research Excellence Framework 2021 was 31st March 2021, and the results will be announced in April 2022.

 We have been consistently highly rated (92% and above) in our NSS score for overall student satisfaction.
 Our research expertise and world-leading academics in the School is important to us for the quality of our teaching and the student focused approach that we provide for enhancing the learning experience and environment for imparting education to our graduates and researchers.